 Barry is the one that drilled down that you need to know what you are writing about and be passionate about it.
 This way you will at least sound like you know what you’re talking about.
 Keeping your readers coming back is the goal and being the expert will do that and show Google that you are an authority on your topic.

 We know that Google loves authority… Well as long as they’re the authority!
 Right?

 Larry Kim – @larrykim

 Larry Kim is why I heard about Medium and why publishing on the site is a good idea for your content.
 It was actually earlier this year before he went to do his Unicorn thing.
-Larry posted a blog post that had 10 reasons you should be publishing on Medium.
+Larry posted a blog post that is about 7 Medium Optimization Tips To Get Your Articles To Go Hot.

 My only comment is he wasn’t wrong and I now use Medium as part of my repertoire.
 It’s nice to have another tool in the tool belt.
 Now if only Larry could make me a Chat Bot using Mobile Monkey.
 Those things are exhausting.